August 11, 2022 by John Fernandez

 Men, Don’t Put Off Your Checkups and Screenings

-By a significant margin, women are more attentive to their health, including the scheduling of regular or annual checkups and screenings, according to surveys by the U.S. Centers for Disease Control and Prevention (CDC), but that was the case before the COVID-19 pandemic.
+By a significant margin, women are more attentive to their health, including the scheduling of routine annual exams and health screenings, according to surveys by the U.S. Centers for Disease Control and Prevention (CDC), but that was the case before the COVID-19 pandemic.
 Now, however, women may be as likely as men to put off vital checkups and screenings because of the coronavirus pandemic.

-There’s a stark reason for getting men to see their doctors, at the very least for regular check-ups.
+Traditionally, there’s a stark reason for getting men to see their doctors, especially for regular checkups.
 Men die at higher rates than women from the top 10 causes of death: heart disease, cancer, chronic lower respiratory diseases, unintentional injuries, stroke, Alzheimer’s disease, diabetes, influenza and pneumonia, kidney disease and suicide.

 Don’t Ignore Symptoms

-In addition to getting blood labs done and physical checkups once a year, men shouldn’t brush off certain symptoms, which can include unusual fatigue, changes in their urinary stream, difficulty urinating and/or unexplained bouts of frequent urination.
+In addition to getting annual physical exams and routine blood tests, men shouldn’t brush off certain symptoms, which can include unusual fatigue, changes in their urinary stream, difficulty urinating and/or unexplained bouts of frequent urination.

-More than 50 percent of men in their 60s, and as high as 90 percent in their 70s or older, have symptoms of an enlarged prostate, which can include urinating frequently or having trouble urinating.
+More than 50 percent of men in their 60s and as high as 90 percent in their 70s or older, have symptoms of an enlarged prostate, which can include urinating frequently or having trouble urinating.
 However, even young men can suffer from an enlarged prostate and/or low levels of testosterone.

-And the most common chronic condition that affects men as they get older has to do with heart disease risk factors, including diabetes, high cholesterol levels and high blood pressure.
-Some of these risk factors don’t have symptoms, making annual screenings even more important.
+The most common chronic condition that affects men as they get older is heart disease, whose risk factors include Diabetes Mellitus, high cholesterol levels and high blood pressure.
+Some of these risk factors don’t have symptoms, which makes annual preventative screenings even more important.

 Choosing a Primary Care Physician